zerovisual/coursera-getdata-033-course-project/Readme.md

 3. Open run_analysis.R file in RStudio and step through it.
 You will see it creating variables and functions in the right hand window.

-    Note:  This file requires the packages reshape2 and data.table so if you see an error while trying to load them thenyou may need to install them:
+    ''Note:''  This file requires the packages reshape2 and data.table so if you see an error
+    while trying to load them thenyou may need to install them:

     install.packages("reshape2")
     install.packages("data.table")